dr-matt-smith/pandoc-thesis-template/README.md

     Lots of people have written about how wonderful Pandoc is, for example see [@smith2017].

 where in the above `smith2017` is the unique 'id' of the reference item.
-This would output something like this (if citations mode is Harvard):
+This would output something like this (if citations mode is Harvard-Limerick):

     Lots of people have written about how wonderful Pandoc is, for example see (Smith 2017).